kuchin/EdgeLLM/blog.md

   'modelSelection' | 'conversation'
 >('modelSelection'); // Navigation state
 ```
-For the css we will use the same styles as in the [EdgeLLMBasic](https://github.com/MekkCyber/EdgeLLM/blob/main/EdgeLLMBasic/App.tsx) repo, you can copy the styles from there.
+For the css we will use the same styles as in the [EdgeLLMBasic](https://github.com/MekkCyber/EdgeLLM/blob/main/EdgeLLMBasic/App.tsx#L370) repo, you can copy the styles from there.

-We will start by working on the model selection screen in the App.tsx file, we will add a list of model formats (you need to do the necessary imports):
+We will start by working on the model selection screen in the App.tsx file, we will add a list of model formats (you need to do the necessary imports and delete the previous code in the `SafeAreaView` component we used for testing):

 ```typescript
 <SafeAreaView style={styles.container}>